High Energy giving Foods

 6. Alcohol: Alcohol can interfere with your sleep quality and hydration, both of which are critical for maintaining high energy levels.

-7. High-Sodium Foods: Excessive salt can lead to dehydration, which can negatively impact your energy levels and overall health.
+7. High-Sodium Foods: Excess salt can lead to dehydration, which can negatively impact your energy levels and overall health.

 By focusing on nutrient-dense foods and steering clear of those that can cause energy crashes, you can better support your energy levels and overall well-being.
 Remember, the right dietary choices can significantly impact your vitality!